Hay fever symptoms

 Managing hay fever

-You should see a doctor if your symptoms aren’t responding to over-the-counter (OTC) medications like a nasal saline solution.
+You should see a doctor if your symptoms aren’t responding to over-the-counter (OTC) medications.
 You can ask your GP for an allergy test if you’re interested in learning the cause of your allergy.
 Your GP will need to consider your medical history together with the results of allergy tests, which may require referral to a specialist.

-Some medications, such as a nasal saline solution, may help relieve the symptoms of hay fever.
+Some options include a nasal saline solution or a hay fever injection, may help relieve the symptoms of hay fever.
 Ask your GP for advice.

 Hay fever and thunderstorm asthma